 If the above checks fail and you have a customer-hosted Looker deployment, it is possible that the API port needs to be opened on the network infrastructure.

 The API port should forward to the Looker server.
 For customer-hosted Looker deployments, ask your network administrator to check the API port settings.
-The API port (port
+The API port default setting is

-19999 by default) should have the same configuration settings as the Looker instance port (port
+19999.
+The API port should have the same configuration settings as the Looker instance port (

 9999 by default).
 Your network administrator should verify that the following settings are the same for the API port as they are for your Looker instance port: